Nockiro/multicalculator/README.md

 * Utils.java: Contains useful methods for working with calculations and console output

 ## Why?
-You shouldn't ask to much.
+You shouldn't ask too much.